Media Wall Installers in Bromley (BR1, BR2)

 Bromley's 1930s semis often have a bay window at the front of the living room that limits how the room can be laid out.
 The media wall typically goes on the back wall (opposite the bay) because that's the longest unbroken wall, but the room is then arranged with sofas facing the back rather than the bay.
 We measure the bay-to-back-wall distance at the survey because 4.5+ metres of viewing distance suits a 75-85 inch TV (which is what most Bromley clients want), but shorter distances need a smaller TV size to avoid the room feeling cramped.

-Bromley's suburban streets make for easier project logistics than inner London.
-Driveway access on most semis means we can park the van off-street, which removes the parking permit headache that complicates Clapham or Dulwich projects.
-Materials delivery is typically a single van load delivered direct to the driveway, with no street parking needed.
-The joinery components for Bromley projects are pre-built in our Anerley workshop and delivered to site in a single load.
-The drive from Anerley to most Bromley properties is 15-25 minutes, so site visits and follow-ups are efficient.
-A Bromley wall-to-wall media wall project runs 1-2 weeks for standard configurations, or 2 weeks for the larger 4.5-metre builds with premium cladding.
-The programme is the same as our inner-London projects (framing, electrics, plasterboard, skimming, joinery, fireplace, TV, lighting, decoration) but the larger scale means a slightly longer joinery installation phase (2-3 days for the cabinetry rather than 1-2).
-Bromley Council Building Control oversees the electrical work via our NICEIC self-certification scheme.
-No Building Control application is needed for the media wall itself — internal works don't require notification — but the electrics are notified to Building Control through NICEIC's online portal, and you receive a certificate at completion.
-Bromley Council retains this on file for 6 years, which matters at sale time when conveyancers request it.
-For properties in conservation areas (Bickley, Shortlands, parts of Plaistow), the media wall itself doesn't require any consent because it's internal.
-Listed buildings (rare in Bromley) need Listed Building Consent for any work touching original features — we check at the survey.
+The joinery components are pre-built in our Anerley workshop and delivered to site in a single load, 15–25 minutes from most Bromley properties.
+A wall-to-wall media wall runs 1–2 weeks for standard configurations, or 2 weeks for the larger 4.5-metre builds with premium cladding.
+London Borough of Bromley Building Control oversees the electrical work via our NICEIC self-certification scheme.
+No Building Control application is needed for the media wall itself, but the electrics are notified through NICEIC's online portal and you receive a certificate at completion.
+Bromley Council retains this on file for 6 years, which matters when conveyancers request it at sale.
+For properties in conservation areas (Bickley, Shortlands, parts of Plaistow), the media wall is internal so no consent is required.
+Listed buildings need Listed Building Consent for any work touching original features, we check at the survey.

 Media Walls in Bromley: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”